MicrosoftEdge/MSEdgeExplainers/ShadowDOM/explainer.md

 With the use of web components in web development, web authors often encounter challenges in managing styles, such as distributing global styles into shadow roots and sharing styles across different shadow roots.
 Markup-based shadow DOM, or [Declarative shadow DOM (DSD)](https://developer.chrome.com/docs/css-ui/declarative-shadow-dom), is a new concept that makes it easier and more efficient to create a shadow DOM definition directly in HTML, without needing JavaScript for setup.
 [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM) provides isolation for CSS, JavaScript, and HTML.
 Each shadow root has its own separate scope, which means styles defined inside one shadow root do not affect another or the main document.

 ## Problem
-Declarative Shadow DOM doesn't have an equivalent to Imperative Shadow DOM’s `adoptedStylesheets` attribute, which is a gap in the currently exposed functionality.
-As a result, any complex styling that would normally be accomplished via shared stylesheets will either require JavaScript (which goes against the goal of markup-based shadow DOM) or will require a <link> tag referencing an external file.
+Sites that make use of Declarative Shadow DOM (DSD) have reported that the lack of a way to reference repeated stylesheets creates large payloads that add large amounts of latency.
+Authors have repeatedly asked for a way to reference stylesheets from other DSD instances in the same way that frameworks leverage internal data structures to share constructable style sheets via `adoptedStyleSheets`.
+This Explainer explores several potential solutions.

 Relying on JavaScript for styling is not ideal for DSD for several reasons:
 * One of the main goals of DSD is to not rely on JavaScript [for performance and accessibility purposes](https://web.dev/articles/declarative-shadow-dom).
 * Adding stylesheets via script may cause an FOUC (Flash of Unstyled Content).
-* The current `adoptedStylesheets` attribute only supports Constructable Stylesheets, not inline stylesheets or stylesheets from <link> tags [(note that the working groups have recently decided to lift this restriction)](https://github.com/w3c/csswg-drafts/issues/10013#issuecomment-2165396092).
+* The current `adoptedStylesheets` property only supports Constructable Stylesheets, not inline stylesheets or stylesheets from <link> tags [(note that the working groups have recently decided to lift this restriction)](https://github.com/w3c/csswg-drafts/issues/10013#issuecomment-2165396092).

 While referencing an external file via the <link> tag for shared styles in DSD works today [(and is currently recommended by DSD implementors)](https://web.dev/articles/declarative-shadow-dom#server-rendering_with_style), it is not ideal for several reasons:
 * If the linked stylesheet has not been downloaded and parsed, there may be an FOUC.